thiagoramos23/really_practical_ecto_book/chapters/02-how-to-query.md

 ## How to paginate your queries

 We are now heading to more advanced subjects and from now things will start to get serious here.
 Every once and while you will need to list a set of data and paginate it.
-(I am lying, every time you will need to do this)
+(I am lying, you will need to do this almost every time)

 Paginate data is a common required and because of that a lot of languages have frameworks dedicated to do just that.
 For those of you who never did something related it could seem complicated but in the reality is very simple.